Top Ten Most Popular Online Whiteboards 2019 - Part 1 of 2

 This comes in at first place because it touches all bases.
 It is extremely simple in design but still has all the options needed to teach a lesson creatively.
 We use this within our weekly meetings sometimes at TutorCruncher; it’s been great to share ideas by brainstorming on Bitpaper and create visuals that can be easily shared for presentations.
 We have all enjoyed throwing our creative ideas together and being able to illustrate them.

 It’s very important for a whiteboard to be fun and to allow you to express thoughts effectively when you are learning or teaching.
 When you go on to the site you are automatically directed to the whiteboard.
 No need to download anything or set anything up; you can just straight up create a paper.
 Of course if you want to keep track and manage all your papers, the sign up process is simple, you just need a name, email and password.
-Best of all, its completely free and you’ll never have any future chargers.

 Cool features on this paper: